 Each of the six foods on the Seder plate has a symbolic reference to the story of the Exodus from Egypt.
 Many homes own a Seder plate that features six labeled indentations indicating where each food should go; you can also simply place the foods on a plain dish or even a paper plate that has been marked up.

 One of the symbolic foods is karpas.
 This raw green vegetable or herb, often parsley, represents Spring.
-It is usually eaten dipped in saltwater which symbolizes the tears of the Israelite slaves.
-Charoset is a mixture of fruit, nuts, and wine; it is meant to represent the mortar used by the slaves in Egypt to build the pyramids.
+It is usually eaten dipped in saltwater which symbolizes the tears of the enslaved Israelites.
+Charoset is a mixture of fruit, nuts, and wine; it is meant to represent the mortar used by the enslaved people in Egypt to build the pyramids.

-Maror, or bitter herbs, are eaten to remember the bitter lives endured by the Israelite slaves in Egypt; this is almost always horseradish.
+Maror, or bitter herbs, are eaten to remember the bitter lives endured by the enslaved Israelites in Egypt; this is almost always horseradish.
 A roasted lamb shank, called zeroah, represents both the lamb the Jews sacrificed the eve of the Exodus and the arm of G-d.
-Eggs also play an important part of the Passover Seder and a roasted egg (betzah) has a place on the Seder plate.
+Eggs also play an important part in the Passover Seder and a roasted egg (betzah) has a place on the Seder plate.
 It represents the festival offering brought to the Temple in ancient Jerusalem as well as Spring and renewal.

 Passover Ritual Food and Drink